ak--47/mpEZTrack/README.md

  - go to [chrome://extensions/](https://www.notion.so/Chrome-extension-to-link-old-gerrit-changeset-ids-in-GH-11a36b47a65a4d84882694d2a02bad0f) in your browser.
 Click **load unpacked** in the top left
  - point the pop-up at the directory in this repo `/mpEZTrack/chromeExtension`; you should see the extension get installed
  - click the chrome puzzle icon 🧩 (top right) to pin the extension to your start bar
- - go to any page. click the extension.
+ - click the extension. you will scee a screen that lets you inject `mpEZTrack` into your current tab, or into all tabs
- - open the developer console and type `mpEZTrack.init("your-project-token", {debug: true})` replacing  `your-project-token` with your  [mixpanel project token](https://help.mixpanel.com/hc/en-us/articles/115004502806-Find-Project-Token-)
+ 	- for one single tab injection: open the developer console on your current tab and type `mpEZTrack.init("your-project-token", {debug: true})` replacing  `your-project-token` with your  [mixpanel project token](https://help.mixpanel.com/hc/en-us/articles/115004502806-Find-Project-Token-)
+ 	- for all tab injection: plug in your token and press save; `mpEZTrack` is now streaming all of your clicks/actions on all tabs to your mixpanel project. press `reset` to turn this off
- - preform some actions on the webpage, and you'll see the events in your console (and in your mixpanel project!)
+ - now preform some actions on the webpage, and you'll see the events in your console (and in your mixpanel project!)

 🥳 celebrate! you just implemented `mpEZTrack` locally!